 Our Time In Venice

 The most romantic city in the world was our final destination on our nine day cruise around the Mediterranean Sea.
 We arrived in the morning and left in the evening, which was not nearly enough time to enjoy the city’s sights.
-Even when Adam and I visited Murano a month later we were only in Venice for a few hours, but during both visits we made the most of our precious time.
+Even when Adam and I visited Murano a month later we were only in Venice for a few hours.
+With both visits combined, we managed to enjoy one full day in Venice and made the most of our precious time.

 We arrived at Venice’s Cruise Terminal, and took a metro to Venice’s train station to drop off our luggage.

 Tip: If you are traveling in Europe with luggage and want to store it somewhere, most train stations will have a place to store your luggage for a fee.
 It is convenient and easy when you are city hopping as your transportation and luggage are both in one place.

 Once we made the proper arrangements with our luggage at the train station, we were ready to sightsee.
 However, the main sights are wayyyy across the city.
 So, with a lot of people doing math and talking to locals we came to the conclusion that a water taxi would be the fastest route to get from A to B. With the help of my Italian dad and uncle, they were also able to negotiate the price down to where it would cost the same as taking the water bus.
 Way to go boys!
 For only $10 each person we were on our way to Piazza San Marco!

 When you come to Venice one of the most beautiful aspects of the city is their canals and more specifically, the famous gondola rides.
 Everyone wants to enjoy the romantic gondola, but to be honest we enjoyed the water taxi so much that Adam and I did not even do a gondola ride when we visited Venice the second time around.
 The water taxi was an amazing experience.
 The boat may have looked small, but all eleven of us fit more than comfortably in it.